alebcay/stew/README.md

 ### Features

-- Written in bash from top to bottom.
+- Written in shell script from top to bottom.
 Extensible and customizable

 (more features are on the way, see section "Planned Features" for details)